ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-create.md

 #### For Mbed OS 2

-Mbed CLI is also compatible with Mbed OS 2 programs based on the <a href="https://mbed.org/users/mbed_official/code/mbed/" target="_blank">Mbed library</a>, and it automatically imports the latest <a href="https://mbed.org/users/mbed_official/code/mbed/" target="_blank">Mbed library release</a> if you use the `--mbedlib` option:
+Mbed CLI is also compatible with Mbed OS 2 programs based on the [Mbed library](https://mbed.org/users/mbed_official/code/mbed/), and it automatically imports the latest [Mbed library release](https://mbed.org/users/mbed_official/code/mbed/) if you use the `--mbedlib` option:

 ```
 $ mbed new mbed-classic-program --mbedlib